vc-adams/Idaho_Wildfires_Dashboard/README.md

 •	Seasonal impact on size and frequency? <br/>

 # Resources:<br/>
-The websites that are used in this project include: <br/>
+The Resourced that are used in this project include: <br/>
 1. 1.88 Million US Wildfires available from Kaggle <br/>
 - Data for the project will be refined given the number and volume of data exceeding 1,213,546 fires and burning 140,132,509 acres over a 24 year period. <br/>
 - This data set is massive.
 We've paired the project down to simply assess the state of Idaho. <br/>
-2. Weather data will be called via API from https://weatherstack.com/ <br/>
+2. Weather data API: https://weatherstack.com/ <br/>
-3. Drought data will be called from...
+3. Drought data shapefile: https://droughtmonitor.unl.edu/data/GISData.aspx <br/>

 # Example of Figures<br/>
-1. 1 <br/>
+1. Tableau was utilized for aesthetic appeal and interactivity. <br/>
+2. Leaflet map provides geograpical interactive component. <br/>
+3.
 4. Slider of events using Javascript https://plotly.com/javascript/sliders/ <br/>
 5. Proposed library to be used www.chartjs.org <br/>

 # Recreating Application
+1. This project has been deployed on Heroku:  https://wildfires-part2-app.herokuapp.com/ <br/>
+2. Subcomponents of assembling the project include: <br/>
-1. We will be making API calls from weatherstack.com and matching that data via dates and lat/long with the wildfire locations.
+  -API call from weatherstack.com and matching that data via dates and lat/long with the wildfire locations.
-1. --- this area may not apply to this project if we deploy on heroku
-1. Create a postgres database with database called wildfires_db
-2. Run create_tables_wildfires.sql file to create wildfires table
-3. Import fires_ClassG_YEAR2000_2015.csv into wildfires table
-4. Create config.py project directory and update with database password.
-Variable name 'Posgres_Pswrd'
-5. Create config.js to code/static/js and update with mapbox api_key.
-Variable name is API_KEY.
-6. In Gitbash or commandline, browse to the project2/code folder.
-Then type python app.py.
-7. Open a browser window and enter localhost:5000.
-The application should run.

 ![200911-wildfire-california-worst-widlfire-year-se-236p_f66f4d02e7ec04cbe3ed0c47dfc8037e](https://user-images.githubusercontent.com/58762374/105122573-134acf80-5a9c-11eb-8257-96803a88f7e2.jpg)